Create Message

 Select the first option to specify a TTL duration and ensure a push notification is active until the user is online if unavailable and there are no hard time limits.

-• Absolute TTL: Push services try and send the notification only until the specified time here.
+• Absolute TTL: Push services send the notification only until the specified time here.
 State the time until when you want the notification to live.

-Select the second option to specify a TTL time limit to ensure a push notification is active until that date and time.
+Select the second option to specify a TTL time limit to ensure a push notification is active until the specified date and time.

 832